equinix/ansible-collection-equinix/CONTRIBUTING.md

 There is currently a single collection containing Equinix Metal content (modules and plugins).

-### equinix.metal
+### equinix.cloud

-The `equinix.metal` collection is an Equinix Metal-maintained collection.
+The `equinix.cloud` collection is an Equinix Metal-maintained collection.

 ## Submitting Issues
-All software has bugs, and the `equinix.metal` collection is no exception.
-When you find a bug, you can help tremendously by [telling us about it](https://github.com/equinix/ansible-collection-metal/issues/new/choose).
+All software has bugs, and the `equinix.cloud` collection is no exception.
+When you find a bug, you can help tremendously by [telling us about it](https://github.com/equinix-labs/ansible-collection-metal/issues/new/choose).

 If you should discover that the bug you're trying to file already exists in an issue, you can help by verifying the behavior of the reported bug with a comment in that